Indefinite Leave to Remain for UK spouses

 Immigration lawyers for spouse visas are often told by those who are in the UK on a spouse visa that however happy the marriage they never feel one hundred percent settled in the UK until they have ‘long term’ status.
-Depending on your preferences and eligibility that can be Indefinite Leave to Remain or ultimately an application for British Nationality.
+Depending on your preferences and eligibility that can be leave to remain in the UK, Indefinite Leave to Remain or ultimately an application for British nationality.

 UK Indefinite Leave to Remain and UK spouse solicitors

-If you are in the UK on a spouse visa and want help with applying for Indefinite Leave to Remain call the spouse visa lawyers at London based OTS Solicitors on 0203 959 9123 and speak to one of our experienced spouse visa solicitors or complete our online enquiry form.
+If you are in the UK on a spouse visa and want help with applying for Indefinite Leave to Remain call the spouse visa lawyers at London based OTS Solicitors on 0203 959 9123 and speak to one of our experienced spouse visa indefinite leave to remain solicitors or complete our online enquiry form.

 Timing your spouse to Indefinite Leave to Remain application